crohr/g5k-checks/README.md

 It would be extremely easy to add another formatter to suit any need you may have.

+To add more tests, just add test cases in the existing test files, or create a new directory in `tests/` then a new spec file containing any number of test cases.

+## Example
+Output generated in the syslog for the default tests in `tests/`:

+    07/06/2010 17:23:10	g5k-checks[5490]	ERROR	Ethernet link should be enabled
+    07/06/2010 17:23:10	g5k-checks[5490]	PENDING	Ethernet link should work (maybe we need to really test the link ?)
+    07/06/2010 17:23:10	g5k-checks[5490]	ERROR	Processor should have the correct frequency 07/06/2010 17:23:10	g5k-checks[5490]	ERROR	Processor should be of the correct model

 ## Authors

 * Cyril ROHR <cyril.rohr@irisa.fr>